mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 The following day, I invited them to come over to my apartment for lunch.
 I made some fettucine alfredo sauce, pasta, and Jimmy Dean sausage.
 They said they actually enjoyed it, even though they complained that eating plain pasta every day for lunch was gross.

 The three of us then went to the LSB and studied until about 9:30, at which point we went to SLAB pizza.
 Gyuna and Christian wanted to go to the movie theater to see a horror movie, or as Christian said, a "suspense" movie.
-I wasn’t a fan of those kinds of movies, and it was rated R, so I felt like it would be too much for me.
+I wasn’t a fan of those kinds of movies though.

 “Pleeeeeeease, can you go with us?”
 Gyuna asked for the tenth time.
 “I’ve asked all my friends, and they said that they’ve already got plans.
 Except there’s this one friend who said she could make it, but if you don’t go, then she’ll just be third wheeling, and we’d hate for that to happen.”